It’s March and with spring almost in sight, it’s time get back out into the garden!

 One of our top March gardening tips is to cut back the long vines of houseplants, such as philodendrons, and re-attach them to supports using VELCRO® Brand Garden Ties.

 PRUNE AND TRAIN CLIMBING ROSES

-Cut back climbing roses now by removing broken, dead and diseased branches.
-Then get rid of any old main vertical canes that aren’t growing strongly and any spindly, thin canes.
+Cut back climbing roses now removing broken, dead and diseased branches.
+Then remove any old main vertical canes that aren’t growing strongly and any spindly, thin canes.

 Finally, shorten lateral branches growing off the main canes to 2 to 5 buds.
-Attach the rose branches to an arbor, fence or trellis with VELCRO® Brand Garden Ties.
+Attach the rose branches to an arbour, fence or trellis with VELCRO® Brand Garden Ties.